CardinalJV/CardinalJV/README.md

 - All of my projects are available at [https://cardinaljv.github.io/Portefolio/](https://cardinaljv.github.io/Portefolio/)

-- Ask me about **swift, apple product, javascript, react and more**
+- Ask me about **swift, apple products, javascript, react and more**

 - How to reach me **jessy.viranaiken@icloud.com**